gashcrumb/dynamic-plugins-getting-started-dependency-embedding/README.md

 yarn export-dynamic
 ```

 Be sure to observe the output of the `export-dynamic` command.
-The command should output that it has embedded both the `@internal/backstage-plugin-simple-chat-common` and `@internal/backstage-plugin-some-other-common` packages into the exported `simple-chat-backend` plugin.:w
+The command should output that it has embedded both the `@internal/backstage-plugin-simple-chat-common` and `@internal/backstage-plugin-some-other-common` packages into the exported `simple-chat-backend` plugin.

 ## Deploying this example